-- New or significant application releases are subject to the Software Development Life Cycle and Secure SDLC before the change control documentation or release into the live environment.
+- New or significant application releases are subject to the Secure Software Development Life Cycle before approval of the change control documentation or release into the live environment.

 - Third-party or acquired web applications (i.e., commercial applications for which source code is not available) must be scanned when installed or upgraded.
-The vulnerabilities must be reported to the University Information Security Office (UISO) and the vendor for correction.
+The vulnerabilities must be reported to Information Security and Assurance and the vendor for correction.

-- Shared accounts are prohibited, except where it is not technically possible to provision accounts individually.
+- Shared accounts are prohibited, except where it is not technically possible to individually provision accounts.

-- All Internet-facing web applications should deploy the UISO approved technical controls (e.g., Web Application Firewall (WAF) or Intrusion Prevention System (IPS)).
+- All Internet-facing web applications should deploy the Information Security and Assurance approved technical controls (e.g., Web Application Firewall (WAF) or Intrusion Prevention System (IPS)).

 - Access controls,

-- Configuration changes (you must submit non-agreed upon configuration changes to the UISO for review),
+- Configuration changes (you must submit non-agreed-upon configuration changes to Information Security and Assurance for review),

 - Authentication (multi-factor authentication must be used except where it is not technically possible for Information and Assurance review),

 - Data protection (e.g., encryption, data masking),